-With more people than ever working from home, it’s vital to ensure that laptops, mobiles and PCs in homes are secure
+With more people than ever working from home, it’s vital to ensure that laptops, mobiles and PCs are secure

-Your staff may be keeping their distance during the Covid-19 pandemic, but cybercriminals aren’t.
-On the contrary, the year so far has seen a huge increase in attacks, as workers have moved outside of the company firewall – often on laptops that lack proper protection against intrusions and malware
+Your staff may be keeping their distance during the COVID-19 pandemic, but cyber criminals aren’t.
+On the contrary, 2020 seen a huge increase in cyber attacks, as workers have moved outside of the company firewall - often on laptops that lack proper protection against intrusions and malware.

 It’s no mystery how this situation came about.
 When the pandemic was declared, many smaller businesses found themselves suddenly forced to embrace remote working, with no time to formulate proper security policies and implement a managed transition.
 By now, though, your workers’ laptops, workstations and mobiles really ought to be properly locked down: if they’re not, it’s high time you took action.